rkdarst/scicomp/tut/git-advanced/git-advanced.rst

 * ``git <command> --help``
 * ``man git-<COMMAND>``
 * These have a lot of good ideas and explanation
-* and are well written.
+* ... and are well written.
+* Learn to read efficiently:
+  - Initial summary - important
+  - Options - read when needed
+  - Details: to help with details on problems